 The attached pages provide information on service which supplements normal METRO routes.
 Please refer to Bellevue School District website as well as King County METRO website for further information.

 Reminder that BSD Student ORCA/METRO cards are deactivated after the last day of school each year and new ORCA cards are issued to eligible students at Taking Care of Business days or during school office hours after school resumes in September.

 Parking a student car on the Newport campus is a privilege.
 To gain and maintain this privilege a student must register his or her car in the office, obtain a parking permit, and drive safely!
-Parking permits cost $100.00 per year.
-Students who purchase a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.
+Students sign up for a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.

 After the initial parking registration during Newport‘s August check-in days, parking permits will be available on a first come, first serve basis.
 Once capacity is reached, a waiting list will be established.
 Public transportation is also encouraged.

 Student parking areas are open to all students with valid parking permits.
 During the hours 6:30am-4:00pm all staff and visitor parking areas are off limits to students.
 Additional restrictions in staff areas may occur during school events.

 Vehicles must be operated in a safe and legal manner at all times on the Newport campus.
 Because it is necessary to maintain emergency and business access to the campus, cars blocking fire lanes, emergency exits, delivery areas, bus, handicap or motorcycle zone, etc., will be towed and/or driver fined and parking privileges removed.

 Bellevue School District Parking Policy: